hasura/graphql-engine/manual/cluster/multiple-clusters.rst

 Managing multiple clusters
 ==========================

 Multiple Hasura clusters can be added to a single Hasura project.
-Infact, this is a common use-case in production workflows.
+In fact, this is a common use-case in production workflows.

 For example, for a project one might have a ``staging`` cluster, which